MicrosoftDocs/PowerShell-Docs/reference/6/Microsoft.PowerShell.Core/New-PSSessionConfigurationFile.md

 1. Create a new session that uses the configuration
 1. Run commands in that new session

-To run the commands in this example, start Windows PowerShell by using the Run as administrator option.
+To run the commands in this example, start PowerShell by using the Run as administrator option.
 This option is required to run the `Register-PSSessionConfiguration` cmdlet.

 ```powershell